-It is very important that members follow all procedures and timelines outlined below.
-Members must go through the Vaya reconsideration process before filing a Medicaid appeal with the Office of Administrative Hearings (OAH) or the Vaya appeal process before filing a non-Medicaid appeal with DMH/DD/SAS).
+More detailed information about the appeal process is included in our Member & Caregiver Handbook.
+It is very important for members to follow exactly all procedures and timelines outlined in the notice.
+Members must go through the Vaya reconsideration process before filing a Medicaid appeal with the OAH or non-Medicaid appeal with DMH/DD/SAS.

 - By fax at 1-833-845-5616

-- By mail to Vaya Health, Attn: Appeals Coordinator, 200 Ridgefield Court, Suite 206, Asheville, NC 28806.
+- By mail to Vaya Health, Attn: Member Appeals, 200 Ridgefield Court, Asheville, NC 28806

 - By email to email@example.com

 - In person at Vaya’s Asheville office, 200 Ridgefield Court, Asheville, NC 28806